pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 ### Makefile

 Before writing any code, let's start with a super basic `Makefile`.
 Specify the GCC compiler and linker, then list command line flags for each of them.
+Many projects will also use an assembler for assembly source files (common for startup code, for example), but we will not need an assembler for our basic blink example.

 ```
 PREFIX = arm-none-eabi